nonlocal/mandalbiswadip.github.io/_posts/2020-04-01-attention-rnn.md

 \end{equation}

 where

+  1. y_{i-1} is the last predicted output by the decoder,
-  1. $s_i$ is the current hidden state of the decoder,
+  2. $s_i$ is the current hidden state of the decoder,
-  2. $c_i$ is the dynamic context vector.
+  3. $c_i$ is the dynamic context vector.

-The dynamic context vector $c_i$ is the (learnable) weighted average of all the encoder hidden states as described below:
+The dynamic context vector $c_i$ is a (learnable) weighted average of all the encoder hidden states as described below:

 \begin{equation}
 c_i = \sum_{j=1}^{T_{x}}\alpha_{ij}h_j.